mbti0n/Nokia-E7-SurvivalGuide/README.md

   - JMobiDL
 - X-plore¹
 - ROMpatcher: Included in the Delight ROM.
 Always enable **CRepository4all_fix_FP2** and **Open4All RP+**.
 CRepository helps changing the web agent using the Delight App.
 Open4All RP+ helps with installing TLS 1.2 patch.
-- [Pigler Notification API](https://nnproject.cc/pna/): This adds more features to the stock notification center (e.g. currently playing songs).
+- Pigler Notification API | [Link](https://nnproject.cc/pna/): This adds more features to the stock notification center (e.g. currently playing songs).

 ## Extras
 There are some passionate communities/group chats about Symbian that are still around and active, and I would like to name a few.